Highlights from the Ratings and Financial Report for Tellurian Inc. (TELL)

 Evercore ISI gave a rating of “Outperform” to TELL, setting the target price at $7 in the report published on June 08th of the previous year.

-During the last 5 trading sessions, TELL fell by -9.31%, which changed the moving average for the period of 200-days by +36.90% in comparison to the 20-day moving average, which settled at $4.98.
-In addition, Tellurian Inc. saw 86.69% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TELL rose by +9.75%, which changed the moving average for the period of 200-days by +33.12% in comparison to the 20-day moving average, which settled at $5.39.
+In addition, Tellurian Inc. saw 100.97% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading